michaelbrave/C-Standard-Library-Clone/README.md

 ## Introduction

 #### About This Project
-This project is our first official project at my school [42][42 Silicon Valley].
+This project is our first official project at my school [42].
 The project is to create our own implementation of the standard C library.
 This serves two purposes, to help us learn the inner workings of the language and to use and implement in all future C projects while attending.

 #### About Me
-I'm Mike Brave and I'm a programming student at [42][42 Silicon Valley].
+I'm Mike Brave and I'm a programming student at [42].
 I'm specializing in Procedural Generation and Creative Machine Learning.
 I also do a lot with mobile apps, UX Design and low level C programming.
-I wrote the curriculim on swift for the school.
+I wrote the curriculum on swift for the school.

 #### About 42
 [42][42] is a free, non profit, project-based, peer-to-peer learning coding school.
 It originated in France and now has over 20 campuses all over the world.
 More information can be found [here][42]